Guideline-informed estimates.

-Based on WHO and ACSM guidelines.
-Accounts for weight, age, gender, activity level, climate, and exercise duration for a precise daily water requirement calculation.
+Informed by WHO and ACSM hydration guidelines.
+Accounts for weight, age, gender, activity level, climate, and exercise duration to produce a personalized daily hydration estimate.

-Our free water intake calculator gives you a personalized daily water requirement based on your weight, age, gender, activity level, and climate — in liters, ounces, and cups.
+Our free water intake calculator provides a personalized daily hydration estimate based on your weight, age, gender, activity level, and climate — in liters, ounces, and cups.
 Get a full hydration schedule, not just a number.

 Based on WHO & ACSM hydration guidelines · No personal data stored · Works offline